aloisdg/aloisdg-blog/posts/pet-project-interview.md

 ### What is the worst case?

-No one takes the option to show a pet project and you are still doing interview the old way.
+No one takes the option to show a personal project and you are still doing interview the old way.
 The worst case is the company current case.

 ### Is a small portfolio a red flag?